cdlib/candidate-exercise/README.md

 If there is refactoring that you would like to postpone until later, you can document it using TODO comments in the code.

 The exercise uses Java 8 and expects that your system will have its JAVA_HOME environment variable set.
-It includes a Maven wrapper, so you do not need to have Maven installed on your system to run project.
+It includes a Maven wrapper, so you do not need to have Maven installed on your system to run the project.